-Details of the informed consent discussions will be recorded in the woman's medical notes.
-The woman will be given the opportunity to ask questions before signing and dating the latest version on the REC-approved Informed Consent Form (ICF), the Investigator or delegate(s) will then sign and date the ICF.
-A copy of the ICF will be given to the participant, a copy will be filed in the woman's medical notes, and the original placed in the Investigator Site File (ISF).
+Following consent, a confirmatory e-mail will be sent to the BCTU, local research midwife and local PI, responsible clinician and CI.

 A copy of the signed ICF will be forwarded (according to local NHS policy) to the Trials Office at Birmingham Clinical Trials Unit (BCTU).
 Explicit consent will be sought for this transfer of identifiable information on the ICF itself.
 With the woman's consent their GP will be informed that they are taking part in the WILL trial.